 The legal aid scheme changed fundamentally following the introduction in April 2013 of the Legal Aid, Sentencing and Punishment of Offenders Act (LASPO).
-Since then the take-up of legal aid has dropped dramatically due to changes to the scope of the scheme, the eligibility rules and the contracting arrangements.
+Since then the take-up of legal aid has dropped dramatically due to changes to the scope of the scheme, the financial eligibility rules and the contracting arrangements.
 It has never been more critical for the profession to come together to ensure that its voice is heard clearly by Government.
-LAPG will present well taken objections to the reform package, based on the impact of the reforms on the interests of clients, sound economic argument and the public interest.
+LAPG sits on a number of consultation and advisory groups with the MOJ and LAA, representing the interests of practitioners and clients alike, and constantly pressing Government to improve the operation of the scheme and reinvest in legal aid and the wider justice system.
+We are presenting government with objections but also with solutions, based on the impact of the reforms on the interests of clients, the experiences of our wide membership base, sound economic argument, the need for a sustainable base of legal aid providers, the public interest and the critical role that legal aid plays in the rule of law and the health of our democracy.
 To ensure that our arguments have maximum impact, it is vital that we represent as large a proportion of the legal aid profession as possible.

 “As a result of my discussions with the Legal Aid Practitioners Group, we now have, alongside the regulatory impact test, a legal aid impact test.
 Any Department that puts forward a new law that includes an offence where there is a possible need for legal aid for an individual will now have to have that assessment made before the legislation is introduced.”